Art education, high school teaching

 Further information about the application process can be found here.

-The study Diploma in Fine Arts at the AdBK Nürnberg is organized in different artistic classes depending on the course of study.
-The first semesters of study are accompanied by the so-called Basislehre (basic class / teaching of general design basics - Prof. Eva von Platen-Hallermund).
+The Fine Arts program at the AdBK Nuremberg is organized into different artistic classes depending on the degree track.
+The first semesters of study are accompanied by what is known as foundational instruction (foundational class / instruction in general design principles).

-The Live Art Forms program is an art practice-oriented, non-consecutive, advanced master's degree program.
+The Live Art Forms program is a practice-oriented, non-sequential, continuing education master’s program.

-Precondition for studying at the Academy is an artistic-creative talent for the chosen field of study.
-The professors at the Academy therefore offer portfolio consultations for prospective students.
-You are welcome to make individual appointments with the teachers!
-Participation in the portfolio consultation is not a prerequisite for a successful application.
+A prerequisite for studying at the Academy is a distinct artistic and creative aptitude for the chosen specialization.
+The Academy’s professors therefore offer portfolio reviews for prospective students.
+You are welcome to schedule individual appointments directly with the faculty!
+Participation in the portfolio review is not a prerequisite for a successful application.

-For questions regarding application, admission and student services for all fields of study, please contact the secretary's office:
+For questions regarding applications, admission, and student services for all disciplines, please contact the Academy’s Student Office:

 Constanze Boscher